-The following table sets out the staging of the company's financial assets, exposed to credit risk, and shows their maximum exposure to credit risk.
+The following table sets out the staging of the Group's financial assets, exposed to credit risk, and shows their maximum exposure to credit risk.
 The amounts shown in the tables reconcile to the carrying values as shown in the financial statements.
 The tables below exclude other assets, which are in stage 1 and for which there is no ECL.
-All of the items listed below were in stage 1 (12 month ECL) and loss allowances were recorded only for the loans receivable and financial instruments classified at amortised cost.
+All of the items listed below were in stage 1 (12 month ECL) and loss allowances were recorded only for financial instruments classified at amortised cost.
 There were no financial assets that were purchased credit impaired.